davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -matomic-model=model

+  .. index:: matomic-model=model

-  matomic-model=``model``Sets the model of atomic operations and additional parameters as a comma separated list.
+  Sets the model of atomic operations and additional parameters as a comma separated list.
 For details on the atomic built-in functions see __atomic Builtins.
 The following models and parameters are supported: